LyonsZhang/CINEMA-Group/content/home/welcome.md

 <br>

-The **Wang and Zhang Research Group** has been a center of excellence for biostatistics research, teaching, and practice since its founding in 2023.
+The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Analysis Group)** has been a center of excellence for biostatistics research, teaching, and practice since its founding in 2023.